Best Investments During Low Interest Rates

 Risk of Total Capital Loss: A

-For the safety, you sacrifice returns.
+For bank safety, you sacrifice returns.
 For those willing to jump through hoops and have deposit limits, you can get some decent interest rates on some savings accounts.
 These savings rates are also variable and can change anytime.
-I’m sure you have gotten the Santander rate drop letter; other banks will be following soon.
+I’m sure you have gotten the same bank rate drop letters as I have.

 Foreign banks such as RCI are offering slightly higher rates but are riskier because they aren’t covered by the same UK FSCS guarantees.
 I don’t think a 0.5% interest bump is worth the extra risk of putting your cash in a foreign bank.